jnthas/clock-club/README.md

 ## Thumbnails

 Hover the mouse pointer on the image the know the filename.
+Set this filename (without extension .json) in the settings page to change the theme of your Clockwise.

 ![donkey-kong.png](thumbnails/donkey-kong.png "donkey-kong.json")
 ![nyan-cat.png](thumbnails/nyan-cat.png "nyan-cat.json")